Stable homotopy groups of spheres: From dimension 0 to 90: -Bockstein spectral sequence

 Fortunately, we only need concern ourselves with the Adams $d_2$ differential in this context.
 The $h_1$-periodic $E_3$-page equals the $h_1$-periodic $E_\infty$-page, and the only non-zero classes are well-understood $v_1$-periodic families running along the top of the Adams chart.

-Our solution to this problem, as usual, is to introduce a filtration that hides the filtration.
+Our solution to this problem, as usual, is to introduce a filtration that hides the \revv{higher order terms}.
 In this case, we filter by powers of $h_1$.
 The effect is that terms involving higher powers of $h_1$ are ignored, and the formulas become much more manageable.

 This $h_1$-Bockstein spectral sequence starts with an $E_0$-page, because there are some differentials that do not increase $h_1$ divisibility.
 For example, we have Bockstein differentials $d_0(\ol{h_1^2 e_0}) = \ol{h_1^4 d_0}$ and $d_0(\ol{c_0 d_0}) = P d_0$, reflecting the Adams differentials $d_2(\ol{h_1^2 e_0}) = \ol{h_1^4 d_0}$ and $d_2(\ol{c_0 d_0}) = P d_0$.